salbrec/seqQscorer/README.md

   --inputOut INPUTOUT, -io INPUTOUT
                         To specify an out file that will contain the parsed input.
 Output will be tab-separated.
+  --noVerbose, -nv      Turn off verboseness, without being quiet.
+  --seed SEED, -rs SEED
+                        Some classifiers apply randomization.
+Use --seed to make results reproducible.
+By default the seed 1 is used, set it to -1 if using a seed is not desired.
+For K-nearest neighbor and Naive Bayes the seed has no impact.
+  --sampleID SAMPLEID, -id SAMPLEID
+                        Restrict application of seqQscorer to only one sample defined by the ID.

 ```